aliyun/terraform-provider-alicloud/website/docs/r/eip_address.html.markdown

 * `resource_group_id` - (Optional) The ID of the resource group.
 * `tags` - (Optional) A mapping of tags to assign to the resource.
 * `auto_pay`  - (Optional, Available in v1.140.0+) Whether to pay automatically.
 Valid values: `true` and `false`.
 Default value: `true`.
 When `auto_pay` is `true`, The order will be automatically paid.
 When `auto_pay` is `false`, The order needs to go to the order center to complete the payment. **NOTE:** When `payment_type` is `Subscription`, this parameter is valid.
+* `instance_charge_type` - (Optional, ForceNew, Deprecated in v1.126.0+) Field `instance_charge_type` has been deprecated from provider version 1.126.0, and it will be removed in the future version.
+Please use the new attribute `payment_type` instead.
+* `name` - (Optional, Computed, Deprecated in v1.126.0+) Field `name` has been deprecated from provider version 1.126.0, and it will be removed in the future version.
+Please use the new attribute `address_name` instead.

 ## Attributes Reference